wagtail/rfcs/draft/011-revisions-api.rst

 Abstract
 ========

-Currently, the Admin API can only access the live version of a page's content.
-In order to support page editing, we must allow the admin API to access the latest draft and also create new revisions and publish them
+Currently, the Admin API can only access the live version of apage's content.
+In order to support page editing, we must allow the admin API to access the latest draft and also create new revisions and publish them.

 I also think that the revisions UI currently in Wagtail would be better implemented using the admin API as this would allow us to implement it in a way that doesn't require the user to navigate away from the editor.

 This RFC proposes an extension to the Admin API to allow page revisions to be retrieved and created.

 Specification
 =============